 As an actor, Robbie is a proud member of Actor's Equity Association.
 In 2017, he made his equity debut in the National Tour of The Teacher From The Black Lagoon & Other Stories with Theatreworks USA.
 Noteworthy regional roles include the Emcee in Cabaret (Smithtown Theater), Henrik in A Little Night Music (The Gallery Players), Matt in The Fantasticks (Smithtown Theater), Saul in RAGS (dir.
 Barbara Siman-Strouse, Theresa Lang Theater), the title role in Pippin, Woof in HAIR, and Riff Raff in The Rocky Horror Show (Inn One Theatrics).
 Additionally, Robbie has performed in multiple readings throughout NYC including Brett Kristofferson’s Closer (The Gallery Players’ Overture Series), Ben Boecker’s Spellbound (TRUF Theater), and The Anthem (WorkShop Theatre Company with dir.
 Rachel Klein, book by Garey Morganstein, music by Jonnie Rockwell, & lyrics by Erik Ransom).

 Robbie currently freelances as a composer, performer, and vocal coach.
+He is also employed by Unity Stage Company and Serious Fun, Inc, working as a musical director and teaching artist.
 Formerly, he was the Operations Associate at Rosie’s Theater Kids.
 Rosie’s Theater Kids (RTKids) is an arts education organization founded by Rosie O’Donnell, dedicated to enriching the lives of children through the arts.
 There, he worked to serve students who otherwise would not have the opportunity to experience theater, positively changing the trajectory of their lives by providing comprehensive classes in music, dance and drama; thoughtful mentoring; and structured academic guidance.
 He is passionate about Rosie's Theater Kids and believes in the importance of cultivating the next generation.
 He enjoys experiencing all forms of theatre, dance, & art, spending time in nature, traveling, thrifting, crafting, interior design, and helping people struggling with addiction and HIV/AIDS.